spacelift-io/user-documentation/docs/integrations/slack.md

 ## Available slash commands

 !!! warning
-    It's recomended to instead use the [notification policy](../concepts/policy/notification-policy.md) in order to manage slack messages received from Spacelift.
+    It's recommended to instead use the [notification policy](../concepts/policy/notification-policy.md) in order to manage slack messages received from Spacelift.
 These slash commands are **deprecated**.

 Three slash commands are currently available: